mayowa-kalejaiye/BookMania-API/README.md

-# BookMania-API
+# BookMania API

-A CRUD API for managing book information using Django and Django REST Framework
+## License

-MIT License
+### Customized License Agreement

-Copyright (c) 2024 Kalejaiye Oluwamayowa Samuel
+**Copyright (c) 2024 Kalejaiye Oluwamayowa Samuel**

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted to any person obtaining a copy of this software and associated documentation files (the "Software"), to use the Software for personal and non-commercial purposes, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+1. **Attribution**: Credit must be given to the original author, Kalejaiye Oluwamayowa Samuel, in any use of this software.

+2. **Non-Commercial Use**: The software may not be used for commercial purposes without prior written permission from the author.

+3. **No Derivatives**: You may not alter, transform, or build upon this software without prior written permission from the author.

+4. **Contact Requirement**: You must contact Kalejaiye Oluwamayowa Samuel (contact information below) to obtain permission before using, modifying, or distributing this software.

+5. **Legal Action**: Unauthorized use of this software, or failure to credit the author as stipulated, will result in legal action.

+### Contact Information
+*Email*: [your-email@example.com]
+*Phone*: [your-phone-number]

+---

+For more information about this project, please refer to the documentation or contact the author.